 Kalshi's model is more transparent.
 You see the fee before you confirm.
 There's no blockchain gas, no slippage from automated market makers, no conversion costs from stablecoins.

 The tradeoff?
-Kalshi's 7% can feel steep compared to traditional equity markets where you pay basically nothing per trade.
+Kalshi's transaction fee can feel steep compared to traditional equity markets where you pay basically nothing per trade.
 But prediction markets aren't equity markets.
 The contracts are binary, liquidity is thinner, and the regulatory overhead is real.

 I run a Telegram channel over at @Kalshi_market where we discuss this stuff regularly.
 The consensus among active traders is that the fees are acceptable on liquid markets but can eat into returns on low-probability, low-volume contracts.

-Kalshi doesn't charge withdrawal fees for standard ACH transfers.
-That's genuinely good.
+Kalshi's current public schedule says there is no fee for ACH deposits or ACH withdrawals.
+That's genuinely useful.
 Some offshore books nickel and dime you on every withdrawal.

 A few things to keep in mind: